agkphysics/show-quote-tweets/README.md

 # Show quote Tweets

-This simple Firefox add-on gives you a toolbar button to show quote tweets on Twitter/X.
+This simple Firefox add-on gives you a toolbar button to open quote tweets on Twitter/X in a new tab.